xapian/xapian-docsprint/advanced/custom_weighting.rst

 The statistics can then be obtained by the subclass by simply calling the corresponding function of the :xapian-class:`Weight` class.
-For eg:- The document frequency (Term frequency) of the term can be obtained by calling get_termfreq().
+For eg:- The document frequency (Term frequency) of the term can be obtained by calling :xapian-just-method:`get_termfreq()`.
 For a full list of functions required to obtain various statistics, refer to
 `the xapian/weight.h header file
 <http://xapian.org/docs/sourcedoc/html/weight_8h_source.html#l00277>`_.